readyready15728/misc/star-traders-frontiers-notes.md

   requires special qualifications to attain.
 * Queue upgrades in a new ship while carrying out errands in your existing ship.
+* Revised Captain with Dragoon Cruiser (Ship Level at A) with Attributes at B (16 Strength, 16 Charisma, 22 Quickness, Wisdom 24, Fortitude 22, Resilience
+  22) and Skills at C (4 Command, 4 Doctor).